 You will need those to find out if you actually do need these other products or not to comply with VDI.

-Or you can carry on using inhibitors, but if you are using inhibitors you need to be aware every time you chuck in a random bottle of inhibitor into your system, straight away you're increasing conductivity and eventually the inhibitor dies leaving this conductivity.
+If you are using inhibitors you need to be aware every time you chuck in a random bottle of inhibitor into your system, straight away you're increasing conductivity and eventually, the inhibitor dies leaving this conductivity.

 It leaves behind a high concentration of old soup and then you'll chuck in another bottle because you need to top up the inhibitor.
 That will further increase the conductivity, then that inhibitor will die and so on.
 You simply end up with a corrosive soup and this kind of soup also leaves a huge amount of food for bacterial growth which is one of the main causes of pH falling out.
 Or you could fully drain the system every time and reintroduce scale... the choice is yours.